Polar pyramid tents

 This tent is designed for two or three persons but four can be accommodated in an emergency.

-The polar pyramid, if properly pitched and well-secured, will withstand winds of up 100 km/hour in full blizzard conditions.
+The polar pyramid, if properly pitched and well-secured, will withstand winds of up 100 km/h in full blizzard conditions.
 It relies on its pyramid shape for stability and on the load of snow packed on its valance.

 Each polar pyramid weighs about 30 kg.